fractalrobotics/Fractal-5-Pro/README.md

   <img src="./CAD/images/lathe.jpg" width="500">
 </p>

   - Given the limited power of the lathe, I needed to use a dremel tool with a 90° attachment and abrasive cutoff wheel as a cutting instrument for making the exterior retention ring groove.
-I created a rig to attach it to the carriage of the lathe as shown below.
+I created a rig to mount it to the carriage of the lathe as shown below.

 <p align="center">
   <img src="./CAD/images/dremel_tool_rig.jpg" width="500">